carlostome/shrdlite/README.md

 The input JSON contains the following fields:

 - "utterance": a list of words (strings)
-- "holding": a block identifier (string) or `null`
+- "holding": an object identifier (string) or `null`
-- "world": a list of list of block identifiers (strings)
+- "world": a list of list of object identifiers (strings)
-- "blocks": a mapping from block identifiers to information about them
+- "objects": a mapping from object identifiers to information about them

 The output JSON should contain at least the following: